strangerstudios/memberlite/readme.txt

 [Install Events Manager »](https://wordpress.org/plugins/events-manager/)

 == Changelog ==

+= 7.1.1 - 2026-05-13 =

+* BUG FIX: Fixed incorrect comment counts and comments not displaying when comments are closed. #292 (@dwanjuki)
+* BUG FIX: Removed Memberlite’s `allowed_block_types_all` filter that attempted to scope the `memberlite/nav-menu` and `memberlite/member-info` blocks to the `memberlite_header/memberlite_footer` CPTs, resolving the reported compatibility issue where JS-only (client-registered) third-party blocks disappeared from the inserter. #296 (@RachelRVasquez)

 = 7.1 - 2026-05-05 =
 * FEATURE: Added a new block-based footer variation system.
 Create and manage multiple footer designs as posts in a new Footer Variations CPT (`memberlite_footer`).
 Assign them globally or per location via the Customizer.
 Optional post-meta override available on pages. #247 #253 #256 #272 (@RachelRVasquez, @kimcoleman)